BNLNPPS/swf-data-agent/README.md

 by the _FTS_ system used for data distribution in Rucio.

 The XRootD service been installed on the host _pandaserver02.sdcc.bnl.gov_ in a standard type of a "standalone" configuration, meaning it's not a cluster.

-Configuration files are stored in the folder _/etc/xrootd/_.
-In this case, the file of interest is _xrootd-standalone.cfg_.
-In particular, it specified the partition which is to be made accessible via XRootD.
+More information is contained in the **README** file in the _xrootd_ folder.